diegoGarciaUnosquare/social-face-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

+## First Steps:
+1. Clone the repository
+2. Navigate to the project folder(./social-face-project)
+3. Run `npm install` to install all the dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.